Our Structure

 • Become a branch delegate.
 Contact your local branch committee.

 • Become a committee convenor.
 NPA has specialist groups on landscape conservation, park management and field activities.
-Contact Grahame Douglas for further information.
+Contact the NPA President for further information.

 • Become an Executive member.
 This is an elected position.
 Nominations close around the end of each September.
 Find out more